hoprnet/hoprd-sdk-python/docs/ChannelsApi.md

 Starts redeeming all tickets in the given channel.

-Starts redeeming all tickets in the given channel.  **WARNING:** this should almost **never** be used as it can issue a large number of on-chain transactions.
+**WARNING:** this should almost **never** be used as it can issue a large number of on-chain transactions.
 The tickets should almost always be aggregated first.

 ### Example
 ```python